 Som Tam (Green Papaya salad)

 This salad is made of shredded green papaya, tomato, long beans, toasted peanuts topped with lime juice and fish sauce.
-Note that this is no ordinary salad, it has green papaya so it isn’t sweet, but sour!
-Moreover, it has a striking taste of hot and sour, that comes from the sour green papaya and the soy sauce.
+Note that this is no ordinary salad, it has green papaya so it isn’t sweet, but bitter!
+Moreover, it has a striking taste of hot and bitter, that comes from the bitter green papaya and the soy sauce.

 Laab Moo – Minced Pork salad

 This salad is more traditional in the north of Thailand.
-It’s made of grounded Pork with toasted rice, green onion, shallot and never forgetting the fish sauce, lime, and chilies.
+It’s made of grounded Pork with toasted rice, green onion, shallot and without ever forgetting the fish sauce, lime, and chilies.
 When we traveled to Laos we found this salad very frequently, as it is also a Laos traditional dish.

 Tom Yum (Soup)